mdn/content/files/en-us/web/api/rtcaudiosourcestats/index.md

 The following properties are present in both `RTCAudioSourceStats` and {{domxref("RTCVideoSourceStats")}}: <!-- RTCMediaSourceStats  -->

 - {{domxref("RTCAudioSourceStats.trackIdentifier", "trackIdentifier")}}
-  - : A string that contains the id value of the `MediaStreamTrack` associated with audio source.
+  - : A string that contains the [`id`](/en-US/docs/Web/API/MediaStreamTrack/id) value of the [`MediaStreamTrack`](/en-US/docs/Web/API/MediaStreamTrack) associated with the audio source.
 - {{domxref("RTCAudioSourceStats.kind", "kind")}}
-  - : A string indicating the kind of media source, which in this case will be `audio`.
+  - : A string indicating whether this object represents stats for a video source or a media source.
+For an `RTCAudioSourceStats` this will always be `audio`.

 ### Common instance properties